Amet13/vulncontrol/README.md

 Customizing script
 ------------------

-You can customize `result` with more values.
+You can customize `result` with more keys.
 Available keys:
 * `cve_id`
 * `cvss_score`